Dean14692-prog/Phase1-Main-Project/README.md

 # Phase 1 Project - Digital NotePad
-This project is a simple note-taking app that lets users add, view, and delete notes, storing them with json-server.
+This project is a note taking app that lets users add, view, and delete notes, storing them with json-server.
 It supports keyboard shortcuts and dynamic UI updates using HTML, CSS, and JavaScript.

 ## Features
 - **Add Notes** – Users can enter a topic and content for a note, which is then saved to a database (json-server).